 Company has not offered its shares to its employees under ESOS during the year under review.

 Company has not sanctioned loan to any of its employees for purchase of Companys shares under any scheme.

 Corporate Governance and Management Discussion and Analysis

-Pursuant to SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, report on Corporate Governance along with Practicing Company Secretarys Certificate on its compliance and Management discussion and Analysis have been included in this Annual Report as per separate Annexure- VIII and Annexure-I respectively.
+Pursuant to SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, report on Corporate Governance along with Practicing Company Secretarys Certificate on its compliance and Management discussion and Analysis have been included in this Annual Report as per separate Annexure-VI and Annexure-I respectively.

 Business Responsibility Reporting

-As required under Regulation 34(2)(F) of SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015, Business Responsibility Report forms part of the Directors Report and is enclosed as separate Annexure- IX.
+As required under Regulation 34(2)(f) of SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015, Business Responsibility Report forms part of the Directors Report and is enclosed as separate Annexure-VII.

 Particulars of Loans, guarantees or investments u/s 186.

 The loans if any, made by the Company are within the limits prescribed u/s 186 of the Companies Act, 2013 and no guarantee or security is provided by the Company.
 Details of Investments covered u/s 186 of the Companies Act, 2013 are given in the notes to the Financial Statements.